Younès Belhanda: Dynamo Kyiv

 On 1 July 2013, Ukrainian club Dynamo Kyiv announced the signing of Belhanda on a 5-year contract.
 Media reports had previously linked him with a move to Premier League sides Manchester United, Arsenal, Tottenham and Aston Villa.
 Belhanda was assigned shirt number 90.
 His contract with Montpellier was due to expire in June 2014, with his transfer fee believed to be in the region of €10 million.

 In the 2014–15 season, Belhanda helped Dynamo reach the 1/4 final of the UEFA Europa League, getting eliminated by ACF Fiorentina 1-3 on aggregate, as well as winning the Ukrainian Premier League and the Ukrainian Cup.
 In the 2015/16 season, Belhanda helped Dynamo reach the last 16 of the UEFA Champions League for the first time in 16 years.

 Schalke 04 (loan)

 On 5 January 2016, Belhanda was loaned out to German club FC Schalke 04 until the end of the season.

 Nice (loan)

 On 31 August 2016, Belhanda signed for French club Nice on loan.

 Galatasaray

 On 28 June 2017, Belhanda signed for Turkish club Galatasaray S.K., where he will wear the number '10' shirt previously worn by former Galatasaray player Wesley Sneijder.
 On 10 March 2021, Belhanda's contract was unilaterally cancelled by Galatasaray.

+Adana Demirspor

+On 1 July 2021, Belhanda signed a three-year contract with recently-promoted to Süper Lig club Adana Demirspor.

+In December 2023, after having scored 19 goals in 74 appearances for the Adana-based side, Belhanda's contract was terminated by mutual agreement.

+Al-Shamal

+On 18 January 2024, Belhanda joined Qatar Stars League club Al-Shamal.